dominique-mueller/angular-package-builder/README.md

 }
 ```

-> Please note that the following options cannot be changed: `flatModuleId`, `flatModuleOutFile and `skipTemplateCodegen`.
+> The following options cannot be changed: `flatModuleId`, `flatModuleOutFile and `skipTemplateCodegen`.

 #### dependency declaration